DSCoalition/dsc-11ty-cms/src/pages/membership.md

 ---
 ## Who can join

-Small-sized or mid-tier businesses who perform digital service or digital transformation work for the public sector or have a desire to do work in the public sector.
-Large firms may be considered at a future date to be determined.
+- Small-sized or mid-tier businesses who perform digital service or digital transformation work for the public sector or have a desire to do work in the public sector.
+Large firms may be considered at a future date to be determined.</br></br>

   1. Small businesses: revenue less than $30M (3-year running average)
   2. Mid-tier firms: revenue less than $55M (3-year running average)
   3. Large firms: revenue greater than $55M (3-year running average)
   4. Confirmation of size standard will be conducted in on-boarding activities.
 Firms must provide proof in the form of: tax returns, tax audits, small business size standard certification from SBA, or other means.
 This information will be kept confidential.

-Digital service work is defined as services supporting the development, implementation, or maintenance of:
+- Digital service work is defined as services supporting the development, implementation, or maintenance of:

 1. A service that is delivered via the internet or electronic network
 2. Automated and requires little to no human intervention